pmstss/js-cache-lru/README.md

 # js-cache-lru

 JS LRU cache library available both as [npm](https://www.npmjs.com/package/js-cache-lru) and [Bower](http://bower.io/) package.
 AMD/CommonJS/browser compliant.
-Supports capacity and entry max edge as constructor parameters.
+Supports capacity, cache auto cleanup timeout and entries expiration timeout (expirationTime) as constructor parameters.

-Each set or get operation will reset last visited time of cached entry.
-When reaching capacity, [least recently used](https://en.wikipedia.org/wiki/Cache_algorithms#LRU) entry will be removed.
+Each set, get or has operation will reset last visited time of cached entry.
+When reaching capacity, [least recently used](https://en.wikipedia.org/wiki/Cache_algorithms#LRU) entry will be superseded.

+Cleanup timeout feature (cleanupTime parameter): stands for clearing all cache data after some timeout since last access; implemented via setTimeout/clearTimeout.
+Entries expiration timeout (expirationTime parameter): stands for avoiding outdated entries.
+In contrast to cleanupTime checking is done only on demand (set/get/has access) and does not use timers.

 Internally uses double linked list and hash for entries lookup to provide constant time ([O(1) complexity](https://en.wikipedia.org/wiki/Big_O_notation)) for entries get, set and remove.
 Note: entries hash is implemented as plain js object, so all keys will be treated as strings.